Sundar2k4/Smart-Traffic-System/README.md

 1. Clone the repository or download the project files.
 2. Open the `index.html` file in your preferred browser.
 3. The system will automatically simulate traffic and adjust the signal timings based on the current traffic in each direction.

-## Live Demo

-You can access the live demo of the Traffic Signal Management System [HERE](https://smart-traffic-system.netlify.app/).

 ## Future Improvements